rUngruh/2025_RecSys_Reproducibility/README.md

 # Impacts of Mainstream-Driven Algorithms on Recommendations for Children Across Domains: A Reproducibility Study

-This repository contains the code to reproduce the experiments from the paper: "Impacts of Mainstream-Driven Algorithms on Recommendations for Children Across Domains: A Reproducibility Study", submitted to RecSys 2025 Reproducibility track.
+This repository contains the code to reproduce the experiments from the paper: "Impacts of Mainstream-Driven Algorithms on Recommendations for Children Across Domains: A Reproducibility Study" by Robin Ungruh, Alejandro Bellogín, Dominik Kowald, and Maria Soledad Pera, accepted as a full Reproducibility Paper at [RecSys 2025](https://recsys.acm.org/recsys25/).

 As this work reproduces the work by [Ungruh et al.](https://link.springer.com/chapter/10.1007/978-3-031-88714-7_50), a lot of the code is based on the [repository of the reference work](https://github.com/rUngruh/PreferenceAnalysis).

 Additional Results not included in the main manuscript can be found in `Results/Additional_Results.md`.

+# Abstract
+Children are often exposed to items curated by recommendation algorithms.
+Yet, research seldom considers children as a user group, and when it does, it is anchored on datasets where children are underrepresented, risking overlooking their interests, favoring those of the majority, i.e., mainstream users.
+Recently, Ungruh et al. demonstrated that children's consumption patterns and preferences differ from those of mainstream users, resulting in inconsistent recommendation algorithm performance and behavior for this user group.
+These findings, however, are based on two datasets with a limited child user sample.
+We reproduce and replicate this study on a _wider range of datasets_ in the movie, music, and book _domains_, uncovering interaction patterns and aspects of child-recommender interactions consistent across domains, as well as those specific to some user samples in the data.
+We also extend insights from the original study with _popularity bias metrics_, given the interpretation of results from the original study.
+With this reproduction and extension, we uncover consumption patterns and differences between age groups stemming from intrinsic differences between children and others, and those unique to specific datasets or domains.

+# Citation
+Robin Ungruh, Alejandro Bellogín, Dominik Kowald, and Maria Soledad Pera.
+2025.
+PImpacts of Mainstream-Driven Algorithms on Recommendations for Children Across Domains: A Reproducibility Study.
+In 19th ACM Conference on Recommender Systems (RecSys ’25), September 22–26, 2025, Prague, Czech Republic.
+ACM, New York, NY, USA, 10 pages.

 # Reproducibility Code